Not another boring lettuce salad.

-Lettuce, cherry tomatoes, fetta and avocado – that was my standard salad mix until recently.
+Lettuce, cherry tomatoes, fetta and avocado with a simple lemon vinaigrette – that was my standard salad mix for years and years.

 I’m not a big salad eater, it was more of a token salad whenever I made it.